bryceandress/bryceandress.github.io/_posts/2016-10-03-OWASP-Juice-Shop-Writeup.md

 Following suit with the packet injections this one you make a request to your basket.
 Then go into Burp find that packet send it to repeater and modify the GET request from /rest/basket/1 to /rest/basket/2 and hit Go.
 If you go back to Juice-Shop you should have the notification waiting for you that you got the challenge.

+#Place an order that makes you rich

+I believe I did this challenge wrong but hey it works.
+So add a bunch of items to your cart.
+Then go into Burp and look at one of the requests.
+There will be a quantity, change this value to a very small negative number like -100000 and forward the packet.
+Now forwarding the packet should just place it in your basket but mine actually redirected me to past the checkout button where you get your receipt.
+I am not sure if this was designed or I found another bug.
+Regardless you should be able to press Checkout after changing the quantity and get the correct result.

 #If you have any questions or need further explanation on any challenges please let me know

 #TO BE CONTINUED.